cyberblast/logger/readme.md

 #### Categories

 _optional, array of strings_
 List of predefined log categories.
-Required to be set before using via category property at Logger class.
+Configured categories will be available via category property at Logger class.
+However, preconfiguring categories is not mandatory to use log categories in logData and rules at all.
 ```js
 logger.logWarning('Do the Bartman', logger.category.Sample);
 ```